yuchiaol/polar_climate_change_final/_build/html/_sources/docs/climate_sensitivity.md

 (ecs_feedback)=

-# Climate sensitivity and feedback
+# Climate Sensitivity and Feedback

 ## Radiative forcing
 We start with the radiative forcing in a RCE model.
 Recall that the instantaneous radiative forcing is the quick change in the TOA energy budget before the climate system begins to adjust.